cliosight/Docs/README.md

 1. SQL query generator
 2. JSON body generator

-These are the only two syntaxes used in Cliosight.
+These are the only two types of syntaxes used in Cliosight.
 Anyone with limited knowledge of SQL or wanting to build an application faster can seek help from the AI agent.

 As far this example is concerned, we can utilize another set of APIs in specific components within Cliosight.
 For example, the content of meeting emails, such as the subject and note, can be generated using AI tools to precisely highlight the purpose and topics to be covered in the discussion.
-Essential details like the exact location or the meeting link with passcode for joining online, especially in hybrid scenarios with both online and offline attendees, should be clearly stated by the organizer.
+Essential details like the exact location or the meeting link with passcode, especially in hybrid scenarios with both online and offline attendees, should be clearly stated by the organizer.
 An online meeting can be organized through some self-hosted video calling application or some commonly used enterprise collaboration software like Zoom, Google Meet and Microsoft Teams, that will return a link created dynamically through an API call.

 To enhance attendee interaction, the organizer may want to provide text materials, images, or videos relevant to the subject.
 Including a summary of the attachments in the email will attract their attention and motivate them to spend some time preparing for the meeting.

 The concept of leveraging AI and automation can also be applied to sending follow-up emails, as mentioned in the possible enhancements section.
 The highlights field of a meeting can store a summary derived from the transcript or whiteboard, which are a type of meeting attachment.
 The same can also be entered manually later by the users who have edit access to the report listing all meeting details.
 Therefore, an email can also serve as an automated follow-up for attendees, stakeholders, or all invitees.

 To support this, we can introduce an `email_type` field for the email entity, which can hold the values `follow-up`, `creation`, `updation`, or `cancellation`.
 The application should also provide a simple interface, such as a form, for the organizer to edit the contents of the email before sending it out.

 Creating a follow-up email is an optional feature that necessitates additional APIs for speech-to-text conversion in the video conferencing solution.
 However, note-taking functionality is already available in software like Etherpad.
 Application developers can consider integrating with open-source collaboration applications such as Jitsi Meet, which already includes Etherpad.
 To store the values back into the database, another API integration would be required.